Interior Finish Calculator Hub: Choose a Tool

 - Account for cut-ups, soffits, and irregular sections.

-- Add waste allowance for off-cuts and breakage.
+- Add waste allowance for off-cuts and breakage, then budget by sheet if needed.

-Tile & Flooring: Boxes, Layout Patterns, and Waste Allowance
+Tile & Flooring: Boxes, Layout Patterns, Waste Allowance, and Cost

 Flooring estimates are driven by total area, packaging coverage, and waste from cuts and layout.
 Diagonal patterns, small rooms, and lots of corners typically require more waste than simple straight-lay installs.